Leon Britton: Return to Swansea

 Britton re-signed for Swansea City for what the Blades described as an "undisclosed fee" during the January transfer window despite the Swans insisting no fee was involved.
 The fee was clause based and included up to £400,000 depending on appearances and Swansea's promotion to the Premier League.

 Britton's second Swansea City debut came in a draw with Barnsley on 20 January 2011.
 He scored his first goal of the season (his first goal in three and a half years) against his former employers Sheffield United in the final match of the regular season.

 The 2010–11 season ended with Swansea City being promoted to the Premier League for the first time in their history following a 4–2 victory over Reading in the Championship Play-off Final at Wembley Stadium.
 Britton started the match at Wembley and completed 77 minutes before being substituted by Mark Gower.

 In 2011, Britton was the world's best passer in 2011 for players with over 1,000 passes with a pass accuracy of 93.3%, beating out the likes of Barcelona player Xavi (who had a pass accuracy of 93%) and Chelsea player John Terry (who had a pass accuracy of 91.6%).

-Following Swansea's promotion, Britton made his Premier League debut in a 4–0 loss against Manchester City on 15 August 2011 where he played in the central midfield.
+Following Swansea's promotion, Britton made his Premier League debut in a 4–0 loss against Manchester City on 15 August 2011 where he played in central midfield.
 Britton stated he would like to finish his career with the club and admitted he cannot imagine playing elsewhere.